ruochenwang929/Notes/GitNotes/GitNotes.md

 However, the above command can only delete branches of the local repository, if you want to delete branches of the remote repository, use: `git push origin --delete test`

+### .gitignore

+Configure .gitignore in IDEA:

+1. Install **.gitignore** plugin in IDEA
+2. In project level, New -> .ignore file -> .gitignore file(git)
+3. Configure corresponding filtering files
+4. The added.gitignore may not work
+   a.
+Go to the folder where the project package is located
+   b. `git rm -r --cached .`
+   c. `git add .`
+   d. `git commit -m "update .gitignore"`

 :poop: Author has to write his assignment, to be continue...